 There is also the possibility that a character on a VR headset will have a greater influence on a child than someone they would watch on television.
 This could cause potential issues if they take harsher characters too seriously.
 Children couldn’t distinguish reality from fiction and fantasy easily, thus making them more susceptible to being influenced by media, especially VR.

 Age Appropriate VR Games for Children

-Due to possible mental side effects in the long term, it is recommended to look into VR worlds for kids if you decide to let them try it out.
-They will still be able to see the effect of the VR without encountering anything that could potentially give them nightmares.
+Due to possible psychological and emotional side effects in the long term, it is recommended to look into VR worlds for kids if you decide to let them try it out.
+They will still be able to see the effect of the VR without encountering anything that could potentially give them nightmares or anxiety.